.NET for VFP Developers Training

 training session delivered.
 The recordings will be particularly valuable

 as a way to go back and spend some real hands-on time in .NET to

-You Can't Attend the Class--Just Purchase the Recording
+If You Can't Attend, Just Purchase the Recording

-high-quality recordings of the entire training class.
-Even if you can't
+We use Camtasia to create high-quality recordings of the entire training class.
+If you can't

-attend the live class, if you sign up for the class you will still get
+attend the live class, you can still sign up for the class and get

-the full recording which you can review at your leisure.
+the full recordings, which you can review at your leisure, and ask questions via email.
 Students who

 sign up for the class but do not attend are free to attend another one